 Escape the fast pace of city life for the province of Kanchanaburi, 150 miles west of Bangkok, for emotive history tropical scenery and soft adventures.

-History aside, the province boasts a magnificent landscape of dense jungles, lush riverside resorts and gushing waterfalls, particularly in Erawan National Park.
-Bamboo rafting, trekking and cycling are all popular activities for those not content to sit and soak up the riverside peace and beauty.
+History aside, the province boasts a landscape of dense jungles, lush riverside resorts and gushing waterfalls, particularly in Erawan National Park.
+Bamboo rafting, trekking and cycling are all popular diversions from the stunning scenery.